freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 # Contribution Guidelines

-Hello 👋!
+Hello! 👋

 freeCodeCamp.org is possible thanks to thousands of kind volunteers like you.
 We are grateful for your contributions, and we are excited to welcome you aboard.

 We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
-Take a moment to read it.
-It's only 196 words long.
+Take a moment to read it, it's only 196 words long.

-Happy contributing 🎉!
+Happy contributing! 🎉

 ## Here are some fun ways that you can help